ClusterLabs/PAF/fencing.md

 ## I/O fencing using SNMP

 This fencing method allows you to shutdown an ethernet port on a manageable switch using the SNMP protocol.
-This is useful to cut all accesses to the world to your node-to-fence or its iSCSI access to datas.
+This is useful to cut off all accesses to the world to your "node-to-fence" or its iSCSI access to data.

 The fencing agent available is `fence_ifmib`.
 It requires the IP address of the switch and the ethernet port to switch off.
 Optionally, you might want to add